dawshiek-yogathasar/agcaldav/README.md

     require "agcaldav"

-Next you have to obtain the URI, username and password to a CalDAV-Server.
-If you don't have one try RADICALE (https://github.com/agilastic/Radicale).
-It's small, simple and written in python.
-In the following steps I'm using the default params of Radical.

 Now you can e.g. create a new AgCalDAV-Client:

 	cal = AgCalDAV::Client.new(:uri => "http://localhost:5232/user/calendar", :user => "user" , :password => "")

 Alternatively, the proxy parameters can be specified: